galileolajara/cp1-docs/docs/advanced/meta.md

 }
 ```

-**Code of the metaprogram** contains the `meta` keyword, name of the metaprogram and the code.
+**The metaprogram** contains the `meta` keyword, name of the metaprogram and the code.
 The code will effectively become a new cp1 file for every **usage of the metaprogram**.
 That's why we add 'using C1 = LibCp1' again even if we already have a line for it above.
 You would just type regular codes inside a metaprogram but you are able to use the `${...}` syntax of JavaScript's template literals to **insert some codes at compile-time**.

-**Usage of the metaprogram** contains a JSON object that will become the 'arg' variable in the **code of the metaprogram**.
-Hence, `${arg.name}` is replaced by "Greet", and so on and so forth.
+**Usage of the metaprogram** contains a JSON object that will become the 'arg' variable in **the metaprogram**.
+Hence, `${arg.name}` is replaced by "Greet".

-It is that simple!
+It is that simple.
 Metaprogramming of Cp1 aims to be the **easiest metaprogramming system** among today's modern languages.

-Advance usage of the code of the metaprogram is the following:
+Advance usage of a metaprogram is the following:
 ```cpone
 require "LibCp1/stdout.cp1";
 using C1 = LibCp1;